deebong/Gaana-YouTube-Playlist-Importer/README.md

 **Step 1 – Copy Gaana Playlist**

-Open your Gaana playlist in your browser
+1. Open your Gaana playlist in your browser

-Select the entire playlist table (including headers: Track, Artists, Album, Duration)
+2. Select the entire playlist table (including headers: Track, Artists, Album, Duration)

-Copy it (Ctrl + C)
+3. Copy it (Ctrl + C)

 **Step 2 – Paste into Tool**

-Open the importer page
+1. Open the importer page

-Paste the copied table into the text box
+2. Paste the copied table into the text box

-Choose Audio or Video mode
+3. Choose Audio or Video mode

-Click Extract Playlist
+4. Click **Extract Playlist**

-YouTube matches will load with previews.
+5. YouTube matches will load with previews.

 **Step 3 – Fix mismatches (Optional)**

 If any song looks incorrect:

-• Click the 🔄 icon to cycle through alternate YouTube results
+• Click the ⟳ icon to cycle through alternate YouTube results
 • Continue until you find the correct version

 **Step 4 – Build YouTube Playlist**

-Click Add Entire Playlist to YouTube
+Click **Add Entire Playlist to YouTube**
 A new tab opens and automatically builds your playlist.

 **Step 5 – Export (Optional)**

-Click Export JSON to download your playlist locally.
+Click **Export JSON** to download your playlist locally.

 **⚠ Important Notes**